vilandao/data_modeling_ETL_ApacheCassandra/README.md

 The analysis team is particularly interested in understanding what songs users are listening to.
 Currently, there is no easy way to query the data to generate the results, since the data reside in a directory of CSV files on user activity on the app.

-They'd like a data engineer to create an Apache Cassandra database which can create queries on song play data to answer the questions.
+For this project, we'll create an Apache Cassandra database which and create queries on song play data to answer some business questions.
-The goal of this project is to create a Cassandra database for this analysis.

 The purpose of the NoSQL database is to answer queries on song play data.
 The data model includes a table for each of the following queries: